NIGK14009U Land Use Transitions in the Global South

 Analyze and describe drivers and impacts of particular land use transitions

-Analyze, assess and apply results, methods, theory and data in connection with land use transitions in the Global South
+Analyze, assess and apply results, methods, causality, theory and data in connection with land use transitions in the Global South

 Please see Absalon course page.